samoshkin/vim-mergetool/readme.md

 If you want to further tweak layout or change settings of individual splits, define the callback function, which is called when layout is changed.

 Example.
 When layout is `mr,b`, I want the `base` horizontal split to be pulled of a diff mode and have syntax highlighting enabled.
-Also, I want it to reduce it's height.
+Also, I want it to reduce its height.

 ```vim
 function s:on_mergetool_set_layout(split)